JoeEchegaray/TVC_Songlist_Website/README.md

         -Ability to Customize commands
-        -Post Feedback Messages when a command is recognized (Success/Fail) -Allow the chatbot to take a direct youtube link, youtube short link, or vod ID, and Search String as well -have !currentsong command post the current song playing in chat.
+        -Post Feedback Messages when a command is recognized (Success/Fail) -Allow the chatbot to take a direct youtube link, youtube short link, or vod ID, and Search String as well -Have !currentsong command post the current song playing in chat.
+        -Allow the chatbot to automatically reject submissions based on length of song/video, and cross reference a pre-defined list of "Blacklist" items.